BhavyaT-135/Firebase-Rowy/README.md

 # Firebase-Rowy Application
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Rowy
+Rowy is an Airtable-like CMS for Firestore with a low-code platform for Firebase and Google Cloud.

 ## Scripts Available

 In the project directory, you can run the following command: